epics-base/pvaPy/documentation/streamingFramework.md

         return {}
 ```

-A working example of a simple processor that rotates area detector images
+A working example of a simple processor that rotates Area Detector images
 can be found [here](../examples/hpcAdImageProcessorExample.py).
+In addition,

 A python class
 that derives from UserDataProcessor class and implements the above interface
 is passed into one of the two main command line utilities:
-- pvapy-hpc-consumer:
+- pvapy-hpc-consumer: used for splitting streams and processing stream objects
-- pvapy-hpc-collector:
+- pvapy-hpc-collector: used for gathering streams, sorting and processing
+stream objects

+In addition to these two commands, the framework also relies on the following:
+- pvapy-mirror-server: can be used for data distribution in those cases
+when the original data source does not have distributor plugin, for stream
+isolation and IOC protection from high client loads, as bridge between
+network interfaces, etc.
+- pvapy-ad-sim-server: testing utility that can generate and serve
+NtNdArray objects (Area Detector images) at frame rates exceeding 10k fps